open-telemetry/semantic-conventions/docs/general/metrics.md

 - **used** - an instrument that measures an amount used but does not have a limit (or the limit is unknowable) should be called `<entity>.used`.
-For example, the maximum possible amount of virtual memory that a process may consume may fluctuate over time and is not typically known.
+For example, the maximum possible amount of virtual memory that a process may consume may fluctuate over time and is not typically known, so only the currently used memory is reported as `*.memory.used`.

 - **utilization** - an instrument that measures the *fraction* of **usage** out of its **limit** should be called `entity.utilization`.
 For example,